wuxr123/Resume/content/publication/evaluation-and-comparison-of-six-high-resolution-daily-precip-itation-products-over-mainland-china/index.md

 author_notes:
   - ""
   - CA
-publication: Remote sensing (in press)
+publication: Remote sensing (minor revisions)
 abstract: Satellite-based and reanalysis precipitation products have received increasing popularity in agri-cultural, hydrological and meteorological applications, but their accuracy is still uncertain in dif-ferent areas.
 In